demidov91/rest_food/README.md

 DB_NAME -- mongodb database name
 STAGE -- dev,staging,live
+AWS_USER_ID -- required during amazon deployment only ADMIN_USERNAMES -- telegram usernames for admins in this environment.
+You can also set it explicilty in db.
+Env variable has a higher priority
-AWS_USER_ID -- required during amazon deployment only TEST_TG_CHAT_ID -- comma-separated telegram ids to use on staging and dev.
+TEST_TG_CHAT_ID -- comma-separated telegram ids to use on staging and dev.
 Other user messages will be silenced DEFAULT_LANGUAGE -- be (for Belarusian) or ru (for Russian)
 ```